C0zturk/C0zturk/README.md

  - Name: C0zturk
  - Occupation: Security Engineer

 Hi, my name is Cag but you can call me C0z.
 I am cyber security engineer with interests in Pen Testing, Programming & Network Security.
+I am an experienced Cyber Security Professional with 5+ years of experience in Level 1 - 3 IT Support, Network Security, Offensive Security, Consulting and more.
+I am deeply interested in Offensive and Network Security.
 This is where I document my personal endeavours..

+Currently I have obtained my CCNA and PCNSA Certifications.
 I am currently learning:

+OSCP (Actively Completing labs and preparing for Exam)

 [Try Hack Me](https://tryhackme.com/profile)